What Are Sacraments?

 How to Receive Holy Communion at Eucharist Church

 When you come forward to receive the bread, the server will offer it to you.
 The appropriate response to the words of the server is to quietly say, “Amen.”
 Some people find this a fitting time to make the sign of the cross.
 Communion can be received either by intinction (dipping the piece of bread into the wine) or by eating the bread and then drinking directly from the chalice.
 We request those who are sick to receive Communion by intinction for community health reasons.
-If you prefer a non-alcoholic option, please ask the Communion server at the time you receive.

 If you are not baptized or are not able to receive Communion for other reasons, you are still invited to come forward and receive a blessing.
 Cross both your arms over your chest to signify you’d like a blessing.
 If you’d rather remain in your seat, we invite you to use this time for prayer and reflection.